KOE73/SolidWorks-To-STL/README.md

 2. Run SolidWorksSaveSTL.exe --Out path
 3. All solid bodies from SolidBodyFolder will be recorded from all parts of all configurations in them.

-The file name is taken from the name of the solid body.
+The file name is generated from:
+1. The name of the component.
+2. Configuration name, if more than 1
+3. Name of the body, if more than 1.

+$"{partName} {configName} {bodyName}"

 # Parameters
 --Out Path.
 Path for saving files.